-Most Changes Occur in the Baptismal Register The baptismal record is the primary sacramental record for Catholics.
+Most Changes Occur in the Baptismal Register

+The baptismal record is the primary sacramental record for Catholics.
 It serves as a log for all the significant, public developments in one's relationship with the Church.
 As a result, most changes to entries in the sacramental registers will be made in the Baptismal Register.

-Changes to Original Data Some of these changes are actual modifications of the original data entered for baptism, for example, change of name or change of parent.
-Directions for making such changes can be found in the GENERAL NORMS section of this handbook.
+Changes to Original Data

+Some of these changes are actual modifications of the original data entered for Baptism - for example, change of name or change of parent.
+Directions for making such changes can be found in the "General Norms" section of this Handbook, beginning on p.
+6.